Any tool can be used for good or bad. It’s really the ethics of the artist using it – John Knoll

 With the sled in place, you can either comfortably hold the piece of wood that you want to cut against the fence and make sure that your fingers are well out of harm’s way or use a clamp to fasten the piece of wood that you want to cut against the back fence of the sled.

-Whichever way you choose to do it, the cut you make will be accurate, precise, and safe.
-And when you’ve finished making it?
+Whichever way you choose to utilize a sled with your table saw, the cut you make will be accurate, precise, and safe.

 We’re firm believers in always using a table saw sled to make every cut that we need to, and hopefully, with this brief guide to why a table saw sled will make your woodworking life easier and better, we’ve converted you to the sled cause.